 Rhino Breeding Centre and Wildlife Conservation

 The project's aim is to protect and preserve wildlife with a focus on returning rhinos to their natural habitats in Zimbabwe.
-The organization also engaged in educating the local people about the importance of preserving Zimbabwe's wildlife.
+The organization also engages in educating the local people about the importance of preserving Zimbabwe's wildlife.

 The rhino breeding project was started as early as 1972, with seven rhinos, who gave birth to fourteen calves, eleven of which were placed in a local national park.
 In 2007, a setback occurred at the project when four rhinos, including an unborn calf, were killed by poachers.